Business ethics: Human resource management

 Human resource management occupies the sphere of activity of recruitment selection, orientation, performance appraisal, training and development, industrial relations and health and safety issues.
 Business Ethicists differ in their orientation towards labor ethics.
 Some assess human resource policies according to whether they support an egalitarian workplace and the dignity of labor.

 Issues including employment itself, privacy, compensation in accord with comparable worth, collective bargaining (and/or its opposite) can be seen either as inalienable rights or as negotiable.

 Discrimination by age (preferring the young or the old), gender/sexual harassment, race, religion, disability, weight and attractiveness.
 A common approach to remedying discrimination is affirmative action.

 Once hired, employees have the right to the occasional cost of living increases, as well as raises based on merit.
 Promotions, however, are not a right, and there are often fewer openings than qualified applicants.
 It may seem unfair if an employee who has been with a company longer is passed over for a promotion, but it is not unethical.
 It is only unethical if the employer did not give the employee proper consideration or used improper criteria for the promotion.
 Each employer should know the distinction between what is unethical and what is illegal.
 If an action is illegal it is breaking the law but if an action seems morally incorrect that is unethical.
-In the workplace what is unethical does not mean illegal and should follow the guidelines put in place by OSHA, EEOC, and other law binding entities.
+In the workplace what is unethical does not mean illegal and should follow the guidelines put in place by OSHA (Occupational Safety and Health Administration), EEOC (Equal Employment Opportunity Commission), and other law-binding entities.

 Potential employees have ethical obligations to employers, involving intellectual property protection and whistle-blowing.

 Employers must consider workplace safety, which may involve modifying the workplace, or providing appropriate training or hazard disclosure.
 This differentiates on the location and type of work that is taking place and can need to comply with the standards to protect employees and non-employees under workplace safety.

 Larger economic issues such as immigration, trade policy, globalization and trade unionism affect workplaces and have an ethical dimension, but are often beyond the purview of individual companies.